Mobility Strategy: Planning for the Unexpected FAQ

 We began our session by asking how many participants were prepared for the COVID-19 crisis.
 62% of our participants shared they were unprepared, while 32% were.
 Below we share the most common questions asked during our Q&A portion of the webinar:

-Similar to intern programs, a growing trend has been virtual onboarding.
+Similar to intern programmes, a growing trend has been virtual onboarding.
 By using online meeting tools, new employees may connect with their new teams and managers at a more personal level.
 Virtual tools allow employees to build relationships and communicate more effectively by reading body language and facial expressions.
 This enhanced relationship fosters the continuation of company culture when connecting in person is not possible.

 Do members of a Mobility taskforce typically participate in other company emergency response teams?